Qhucy/odin-landing-page/README.md

 # Project Learning Moments
 I learned how to manipulate flexbox in this project so I can have elements displayed exactly where I want them.
 This was a CSS heavy project and I was able to improve my mastery of the language through placement of my elements.
+I also learned how to have css support for mobile devices and have different style rules depending on the width of the device.

 # Credits
 - Favicon from https://www.audiomack.com/kev-553